C Corporation Business Tax Lawyer Alpharetta

 Federal Taxation

-A C Corporation is taxed as a separate entity and must report profits and losses on a corporate tax return.
-The C Corp pays corporate taxes on its profits while the shareholders are not taxed on the corporation’s profits.
 C Corp shareholders report and pay income taxes only on what they are paid by the corporation.
-Now when the corporation chooses to pass along any of its after-tax profits to shareholders in the form of dividends, the shareholders must report those dividends as income on their personal tax returns even though the corporation has already paid corporate taxes.
-This is commonly referred to as “double taxation”, something that is avoided with an S Corporation (a pass-through tax entity).
+When the corporation chooses to pass along any of its after-tax profits to shareholders as dividends, the shareholders must report those dividends as income on their personal tax returns—even though the corporation has already paid corporate taxes.
+This is commonly referred to as “double taxation,” something that is avoided with an S Corporation (a pass-through tax entity).

 While an S Corporation with more than one shareholder does file an informational K-1 tax return, the corporation itself does not pay any income taxes.
 Instead, the individual shareholders (owners) must include their share of the corporation’s profits on their personal tax returns, paying tax at their individual tax rate.